akihiko okamura: the memories of others

 Okamura’s photographs have rarely been seen before, and show a unique artistic view of Ireland at this time.
 What makes his work stand out is that he chose to make Ireland his home.
 Among all the international photographers working at that time, Okamura stood out for his commitment to the history of Ireland and Northern Ireland.

-Since he became so closely connected to what he was photographing, Okamura created innovate images in both his own style and how the Troubles were shown through photography.
+Since he became so closely connected to what he was photographing, Okamura created innovative images in both his own style and how the Troubles were shown through photography.
 His profound, personal relationship with Ireland allowed him to develop a new method of documenting conflict: poetic and ethereal moments of peace in a time of war.